Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 The website was shared with family and colleagues for their valued feedback.
 Common issues noted in the feedback were fixed
 - The social media icons for Instagram and Twitter were in the wrong place.
 - Twitter is now re=branded as X.
 - The background photos appear zoomed on IOS devices.
-This is a known bug of background-attachment-fixed style on IOS
+This is a known bug of background-attachment-fixed style on IOS.
+- The original background color chosen from the color palette was changed from #9CD9A8 to a stronger #62760c to compliment the font color and stronger contrast.